 My personal favorite is a salad made with a bed of spinach, topped with egg, garbanzo beans, red onion, feta cheese, carrots, pepper, and maybe a few low-calorie croutons.
 All of the alternative salad dressings listed above I have tried and are surprisingly satisfactory.
 My top 2 favorites are cottage cheese and red wine vinaigrette depending on my mood.

-Mandy Seay is a registered and licensed dietitian and certified diabetes educator.
-She works as a nutrition consultant in Austin, Texas, specializing in diabetes, weight loss, lipid control, and preventative nutrition.
+Mandy Seay is a registered and licensed dietitian.
+She works as a nutrition consultant in Austin, Texas specializing in diabetes, weight loss, lipid control and preventative nutrition.
 For more health articles and nutrition information, check out Mandy’s website Nutritionistics.